-Nairn River Enterprise operates under the name Green Hive and currently has 33 members and rising.
-There were 9 subscriber (or founder) members.
-Our Board of 4 was elected at the first AGM in October 2016, we are now 7.
+Nairn River Enterprise operates under the name Green Hive.
+We have a Board of 6.
 All are local and committed to playing their part in establishing Green Hive as a social enterprise dedicated to benefiting the people in our community.

 Our members live in Moss-side, Nairn Town, Fishertown, Lochloy, Queens Park , Achareidh, out the Grantown Road and Ferness.
 We’re keen to welcome new members from anywhere in Nairn and Nairnshire and beyond (anywhere with an IV12 postcode – see joining NRE)

-Stephen Fuller, Ward Councillor since May 2015, is really looking forward to being actively involved in this social enterprise.
 His background is in ICT, with a degree in computing science and software development and experience in creating web based applications and apps for Android tablets / smartphones.
 Stephen’s very committed to supporting collaboration among local volunteer groups in whatever they do to enhance our town and its environment.
-He’s keen to be hands on and maybe learn some new skills along the way and is particularly interested in up-cycling, one of our longer term objectives.
+He advises us on data control and management, as well as all our IT requirements.